FaradayRF/Faraday-Software/CONTRIBUTING.md

 * **Class Names** should use CapWords convention
 * **Package and module names** should use all lowercase names unless necessary then use underscores
 * **Constants** should be all UPPERCASE

+### JavaScript
+Javascript is often used for display functionality such as GUI interfaces or RESTful responses that return an HTML file.
+Please make an attempt to follow the jQuery [JavaScript Style Guide](https://contribute.jquery.org/style-guide/js/).

 ## Documentation <a name="documentation"></a>